Magnesium: Better Sleep, Stress Relief and More

 Promotes relaxation and reduces insomnia symptoms

-Magnesium plays a crucial role in promoting relaxation and reduces symptoms of insomnia.
+Magnesium supports relaxation and reduces symptoms of insomnia.
 It modulates electrical potential across cell membranes, improves communication between cells and regulates neurotransmitters.

 • Effects on the Nervous System: